-In 2019, the Club beat Brothers to win the First Grade Premiership to bring the overall total to 32.
+In 2021, the Club beat GPS to win the First Grade Premiership to bring the overall total to 33.

 The Club’s male and female players train and play on 3 magnificent grounds at UQ’s beautiful St Lucia campus.

 The Club currently fields more Colts (U20) and Grade sides in the QRU competition than any of its competitors along with women’s 15’s and men and women’s 7 -a- side teams.
 During the 2019 Rugby World Cup in Japan, the Club took 58 players to Japan to play 3 Japanese Universities.

 Through its affiliations with Junior Clubs – Taylor Bridge, Kenmore and Forest Lake- the Club’s brand covers Junior Rugby.
 These clubs then form the Junior Heavies (U13-U16), providing a pathway for junior players to end up playing club rugby at the home of UQ Rugby Club at St Lucia.